Court documents show ECan pulled out rug over Rakaia River

 “It’s pretty bloody disappointing for us to blow $18,000.
 I think that ECan’s got bigger pockets and could afford these charades, but we’re pretty unhappy.”

-Paul Hodgson is a committee member of the NZ Salmon Anglers Association, another party to the proceedings.
+Paul Hodgson is president of the NZ Salmon Anglers Association, another party to the proceedings.

 He told committee members: “I’m surprised and disappointed by the lack of communication.
 I believe there are still issues outstanding for determination by the courts.”